History of Judi Dench in Timeline

 May 2020: British Vogue Cover

-In May 2020, Judi Dench became the oldest British person to be featured on the cover of British Vogue.
+In May 2020, Dench became the oldest British person to be featured on the cover of British Vogue.

 2020: Roles in Artemis Fowl, Six Minutes to Midnight, and Blithe Spirit

-October 2021: Casting in Allelujah
+October 2021: Joining the cast of Allelujah

 On December 31, 2022, at Hogmanay, Judi Dench joined Sharleen Spiteri for an impromptu performance of ABBA's "Waterloo" at the Fife Arms hotel in Braemar.